Our Mission

 The timeline (subject to change) is as follows:

-• May 2026: Distribution of study materials, surveys, and (conditional) data access
+• September 2026: Distribution of study materials and pre-study survey

 • Thereafter: Submission of the manuscript to a peer-reviewed academic journal (subject to the standard review process)